qijianpeng/awesome-edge-computing/README.md

   developed to help researchers compare scheduling algorithms to allocate tasks into virtual machines inside cloud infrastructures.

+- [faas-sim](https://github.com/edgerun/faas-sim): Faas-sim is a powerful
+  trace-driven simulation framework to simulate container-based function-as-a-service platforms.
+It can be used to develop, and evaluate the performance of operational strategies for such systems, like scheduling, autoscaling, load balancing, and others. faas-sim was developed at the Distributed Systems Group at TU Wien as part of a larger research effort surrounding serverless edge computing systems.

 - [Fogbed](https://github.com/fogbed/fogbed): Fogbed is a framework that extends the Mininet emulator to create fog testbeds in virtualized environments.
 Using a desktop approach, Fogbed enables the deployment of virtual fog nodes as